Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_monai_bundle/README.md

 There are 13 organs labeld in BTCV.
 In this example, we focus on spleen segmentation only.

-Step 1: Download BTCV dataset following the instruction in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb.
-Extract it in `./data`.
+Step 1: Download BTCV dataset RawData.zip following the instruction in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb.
+Extract it as `./data/RawData`.

 Step 2: Download the the json file for data splits in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb, and save it to `./data/dataset_0.json`.